 I am a science and technology journalist who writes about how biology is shaping our future.
-Currently, I am a staff writer for Medium's OneZero and an adjunct instructor in the graduate science writing program at Johns Hopkins.
-I write about topics like CRISPR, genetic privacy, reproductive technology, neuroscience, anti-aging, and lately, Covid-19.
+Currently, I am a staff writer at OneZero and an adjunct instructor in the graduate science writing program at Johns Hopkins.
+I write often about CRISPR, genetic privacy, reproductive technology, neuroscience, anti-aging, and lately, Covid-19.
 At OneZero, I have reported on the disastrous effects of CRISPR on human embryos, a dubious $1 million pay-to-play clinical trial to reverse aging, the comeback of "young blood" startup Ambrosia, and a DARPA program to make radiation-proof soldiers.

 Previously, I served as the associate editor for biomedicine at MIT Technology Review.
 While at Tech Review, I won a Newsbrief Award from the D.C.
 Science Writers Association for my story about a menstrual cycle-on-a-chip.
 I was also a finalist for the National Institute for Health Care Management Foundation Print Journalism Award for my enterprising coverage of a U.S. doctor illegally marketing a "three-person IVF" business.